fabmax/physx-jni/README.md

 To get a feeling of what can be done with this you can take a look at my [kool](https://github.com/fabmax/kool) demos:

-> These demos run directly in the browser and obviously don't use this library, but the webassembly version mentioned
+> *__Note:__ These demos run directly in the browser and obviously don't use this library, but the webassembly version mentioned
 > above.
 However, the two are functionally identical, so it shouldn't matter too much.
 The JNI version is much faster
-> though.
+> though.*

 - [Vehicle](https://fabmax.github.io/kool/kool-js/?demo=phys-vehicle): Basic vehicle demo with a few obstacles.
 - [Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): A chain running over two gears.